-- SCPI control TCP port: Touch the field to set port number. - GPIB Address: Touch the field to set General Purpose Interface Bus (GPIB) address. - Enable Remote Reset: Selecting the check box allows users to reset the Network Master from remote PC. - Allow remote PC connections: If selecting check box, remote PC control via Ethernet is available. - In-band control TCP port: Touch the field to set port number used for remote control via a test interface of MU100010A and MU100011A.
+- SCPI control TCP port: Touch the field to set port number used for remote control via Ethernet service interface. - GPIB Address: Touch the field to set General Purpose Interface Bus (GPIB) address. - Enable Remote Reset: Selecting the check box allows users to reset the Network Master from remote PC. - Allow remote PC connections: Selecting the check box allows users to control the Network Master via Ethernet from remote PC. - Allow remote PC shutdown: Selecting the check box allows users to shut down the Network Master via Ethernet from remote PC. - In-band control TCP port: Touch the field to set port number used for remote control via a test interface of MU100010A and MU100011A.
 Be sure to set different number from SCPI control TCP port. - Nickname: Network Master name which will be recognized in Discovery application of MU100010A and MU100011A.